-A watch winder is a mechanical device that simulate the arm movement, ensuring that your watch keep accurate time even when you’re not wearing it.
-In addition, some experts claims a watch winder could extend the life of the watch because the parts are consistently oiled.
+Watch winders are a mechanical device that simulates the arm movement, ensuring that your watch keeps accurate time even when you’re not wearing it.
+Some experts also claim watch winders could extend the life of the watch because the parts are consistently oiled.

-While the majority of the best watch winders are battery powered, there are some that actually have an AC adapter that you plug into the wall.
+While the majority of watch winders are battery-powered, some actually have an AC adapter that you plug into the wall.
 Some auto watch winders do make a low humming noise, so you might want to find a location away from your bed to keep it.

-Choosing The Best Watch Winder For Your Needs
+Choosing The Best Watch Winders For Your Needs

-So, now when you have an idea what a watch winder is, you’ll need to figure out if you actually need one, and which one will be the best watch winder for your specific needs.
+So, now when you have an idea what watch winders are, you’ll need to figure out if you actually need one, and which one will be the best choice for your specific needs.

 Some believe the watch you wear speaks volumes about who you are.
-Chances are, it’s one of the few accessories you wear on a daily basis.
-In addition, society has made watches an ultimate status symbol.
-These days, when it comes to choosing a watch, there are so many different options available.
+Chances are, it’s one of the few accessories you wear daily.
+Society has also made watches an ultimate status symbol, so when it comes to choosing a watch, there are so many different options available.
 Some people may call them complications.
 Therefore, you must make sure you pay attention to the type of watch you choose – so you can determine if you’ll need a watch turner, and if so, what type you’ll need.

 Mechanical VS Quartz Watches

-In order to figure out what type of movement your watch has, all you need to do is pay attention to the second hand as it’s moving.
+To figure out what type of movement your watch has, all you need to do is pay attention to the second hand as it’s moving.
 If you have a quartz (battery) watch you’ll notice a ticking motion as the second hand moves around the face.
-Usually these timepieces keep decent time and are quite accurate.
+Usually, these timepieces keep decent time and are quite accurate.